 The optimal GAMM for the colour in the Black River included three smoothers, soil temperature at 100 cm depth, soil moisture deficit, and the weekly mean NAO (Fig. 4).
 This model explained 54% of the deviance in water colour over the study period (Table 2).
 Explanatory variables that were measured on the day of sampling resulted in a better model fit than weekly means for the previous week.
 Lagging the explanatory variables by one, two and four weeks did not improve the model.
 The smoother explaining the relationship between soil temperature and colour was linear in the model (estimated degrees of freedom = 1) and positive, indicating that colour increases with increasing temperature.
 The smoother describing the relationship between colour and soil moisture deficit was, in contrast, generally negative, indicating that colour concentrations in the river decreased with increasing SMD, while notably that describing the relationship between NAO and colour indicated that colour decreased in positive phases of the North Atlantic Oscillation.
 The optimal GAMM for the Srahrevagh River had the same three smoothers as the Black, soil temperature at 100 cm, SMD and the weekly NAO (Figure 4) and the model explained 58% of the deviance in water colour over the study period (Table 2).
 Again the sub-set of explanatory variables that were measured on the day of sampling provided the optimum model.
 The smoothers in the Srahrevagh River model also showed the same patterns in relationship to colour i.e. a positive relationship between colour and soil temperature and a negative relationship between SMD and the weekly NAO.

-The optimum optimal GAMM for colour in the Glenamong River also had three smoothers, but differed in that optimum model it included the log of river discharge rather than SMD (Figure 4).
+The optimal GAMM for colour in the Glenamong River also had three smoothers, but differed in that it included the log of river discharge rather than SMD (Figure 4).
 The model explained 66% of the deviance in water colour over the study period (Table 2) with again the sub-set of explanatory variables that were measured on the day of sampling providing the optimum result.
 The shape of the smoother describing the relationship between colour and discharge indicated that colour concentrations in the river increased to a point and then stabilised at higher discharges.
 The smoother describing the relationship between the NAO and colour was similar to that found in the other two models and decreased for positive phases of the North Atlantic Oscillation (Figure 4g).
 The models described above produced the optimum R2 values for the set of explanatory variables chosen.
 It is important to note that the log of river discharge was also found to be a significant variable in the models for the Black and Srahrevagh; however, as it was correlated with SMD both explanatory variables could not be used within the same model.
 When the SMD was used instead of the log of discharge for the Black and Srahrevagh, the revised optimum model variables still included soil temperature and the NAO in both cases with log of discharge, but explained only 48% and 47% of the variance respectively.
 Conversely, SMD was found to be significant when swapped with the log of river discharge in the Glenamong model, however, the R2 value reduced slightly to 64% from the optimum value of 66%.